-Depending on your preference, you can add latik and toasted coconut on top of sapin-sapin or serve it on the side.
+Depending on your preference, you can top it with latik and fresh toasted coconut flakes or serve it on the side.

 Who would think making sapin-sapin is so easy.
-Don’t be intimidated by the colored layers, I swear it is so very easy to make.
+Don’t be intimidated by the colored layers, I swear this recipe is so easy to make.

-When I made the purple layer, I almost screwed up.
+When I made the purple layer, I almost screw it up.
 I have the neon purple gel but I wanted the traditional deep purple.
 I added blue thinking I would get that deep purple color – Nope!
 Black gel saved me.
 Now I know.

-Once it has fully cooled down that’s when I like it and I find it more tastier the following day.
+Once fully cooled down that’s when I like it and I find it more tastier the following day.
 Enjoy!